 You may use Chromalux® full spectrum light bulbs anywhere and everywhere for crisp natural lighting; not just in rooms where exposure to natural light is limited.
 Popular choices are: the kitchen, living room, bathroom and office.

-This is a great question.
+We love this question!
 While full spectrum light bulbs definitely help those suffering from SAD, they are not considered a standalone treatment for seasonal depression.
 Light therapy boxes provide a much stronger intensity of light and can be used only for about 30 minutes a day, while Chromalux® full spectrum lighting can be used without restrictions (like a normal light bulb).
 We actually answered this question in more detail.
-Read the differences between full spectrum light and light therapy.
+Click to read the differences between full spectrum light and light therapy.

 No, this is a common misconception.
 Full spectrum light bulbs have enhanced color rendering properties and a balanced visible light spectrum, similar to sunlight.
 Daylight bulbs do not necessarily mean full spectrum, but instead refer to light bulbs with a color temperature between 5000 and 6500K, the color temperature range of daylight at noon.